<< Yesterday

 1957 Vic Power becomes the first modern major leaguer to hit a leadoff and walk-off home run in the same game.
 The A's first baseman, who went deep off Hal Brown leading off the contest, ends the tilt in the 10th frame with a round-tripper off the right-hander, giving Kansas City a 3-2 victory over Baltimore.

-1957 After dropping their eighth straight decision, the Senators name Cookie Lavagetto to replace Chuck Dressen, who compiled a meager 116-212 (.354) record during his two-plus seasons as the team's manager.
-Washington's new skipper will not fare much better, finishing the year in last place, 43 games behind the first-place Yankees.
+1957 After dropping their eighth straight decision, the Senators name Cookie Lavagetto to replace Chuck Dressen, who finishes with a meager 116-212 (.354) record during his two-plus seasons as the team's manager.
+Washington's new skipper will fare much the same, finishing the year in last place, 43 games behind the first-place Yankees.

 1959 In an exhibition game played at the Los Angeles Coliseum to benefit Roy Campanella, paralyzed in an auto accident before the team moved to the West Coast in 1958, the Yankees defeat the Dodgers, 6-2.
-The game, drawing the largest crowd ever for a baseball game, begins when 93,103 fans witness Pee Wee Reese pushing the wheel-chair bound catcher into the darkened stadium filled with light by fans holding candles or matches to start the emotional ceremony.
+The game begins when 93,103 fans, the largest crowd ever for a baseball game, witness Pee Wee Reese pushing the catcher, who uses a wheelchair, into the darkened stadium filled with light by fans holding candles or matches to start the emotional ceremony.

 1960 The Sherry boys become the tenth pair of siblings to appear as batterymates in a major league game when Norm replaces John Roseboro behind the plate in the top of the eighth to catch Larry, who is starting his first inning in relief.
 The backstop will hit a two-out home run in the bottom of the 11th inning, assuring his brother of a victory in the Dodgers' 3-2 walk-off win over Philadelphia.